Each year we hold three races at our clubhouse in Teddington: The Paddling Challenge, the Hasler Marathon and the Sprint Regatta.

-Competitors race against people of their own ability – regardless of age of gender – and there is a division for everyone.
-Division 9 is for those new to racing, whilst international athletes male athletes tend to compete in Division 1.
+Competitors race against people of their own ability – regardless of age or gender – and there is a division for everyone.
+Division 9 is for those new to racing, whilst international athletes tend to compete in Division 1.
 You are promoted up divisions (and sometimes demoted down divisions) according to your finish time.

 Divisions 1, 2 and 3 compete over a 12 mile course.
 Divisions 4, 5 and 6 compete over 8 miles.
 And Division 7, 8 and 9 compete over 4 miles.
 You can compete in K1 or K2.